scottbez1/splitflap/README.md

 TODO: finish documenting this and render some example images...

+#### Combined Front Panel Generator
+If you'd like to share a single front face across multiple modules (rather than each module having its own front face), the repo includes a script to generate a combined front panel for laser-cutting or CNC milling/routing.

+You can modify:
+* Number of rows and columns
+* Horizontal and vertical spacing/separation of modules
+* Overall outer width and height of the panel

+For CNC cutting, the script supports rendering a vector file optimized for thicker material (e.g. 6mm MDF) where only the bolt-holes will be through-cut.
+In this mode, the slots for the top/bottom enclosure pieces can be cut as ~4mm pockets so they aren't visible from the front face.
+The script automatically generates dog-bone shapes for these pocket cuts.

+TODO: finish documenting this and render some example images...

 #### 3D Printed Tools
 The project also includes a number of optional 3D printed designs to make assembly easier.
 These include: